 Once defined, the unacceptable antigens are used in the TWL matching algorithms to exclude potential recipients from incompatible organ offers.
 Waitlisted patient's HLA antibodies must be performed every 120 days - if this is not done the patient will not be matched with deceased organ donors.
 The waitlisted patients' assigned unacceptable antigens are also assessed and reviewed after every antibody screen.
-Additional comprehensive information is available within the National Histocompatibility Guidelines: https://tsanz.com.au/storage/GuidelineForSolidOrganTransplantation_04.pdf
+Additional comprehensive information is available within the National Histocompatibility Guidelines: https://tsanz.com.au/storage/Guidelines/TSANZ.
+National Histocompatibility Assessment Guideline For Solid Organ Transplantation 04.pdf

-Various medical factors have been found to influence long term kidney graft function, in particular donor age and history of diabetes, hypertension or vascular disease.^{26,27} Internationally, transplant centres are increasingly using donor characteristics in allocation decisions in an effort to optimise the transplant outcomes from each donated kidney.^{28,29} In 2021, implementation of the revised kidney matching algorithm included, in part, KDPI-EPTS matching (prognosis matching) to improve organ utilisation.
+Various medical factors have been found to influence long term kidney graft function, in particular donor age and history of diabetes, hypertension or vascular disease.^{26,27} Internationally, transplant centres are increasingly using donor characteristics in allocation decisions in an effort to optimise the transplant outcomes from each donated kidney.^{28,29} In 2021, implementation of a revised kidney matching algorithm included, in part, KDPI-EPTS matching (prognosis matching) to improve organ utilisation.
 This is described in more detail in Section 5.4